duffman4evr/diiicalc/README.md

 - Life % is now factored in to EHP gains due to vitality gains.
 - The Diablo 3 API mis-reports resistances for all characters by a small amount.
 A workaround for this has been implemented.

+------------VERSION 1.3:------------

+===UPDATES===

+- A 'back to search' link has been added for convenience.
+- Certain common group buffs like War Cry and Mantra of Evasion have been added to all profiles.
+- Effective Life on Hit is shown in the main information bubble.
+- Fixed some goofy centering that was present in character search pages.
+- Added a way for people to contact me.

 ===KNOWN ISSUES===

 - The Diablo 3 API reports buffed (rather than unbuffed) values to this calculator.
 Due to this, the calculator will have the best accuracy if you log your character off without the Enchantress armor buff.
 Once Blizzard fixes the D3 API, this will no longer be necessary.
 - Life regen is not yet taken into account.
 Getting a value for this requires many requests to the Diablo 3 profile API, and applications are limited in the amount of requests they can make.
 - Life steal (percentage-based) is not taken into account due the offensive stat calculation requirements for such a stat.